What is White Box Testing?

 - All loops executed at their boundaries and within their operational bounds internal data structures validity.

-Need of White Box Testing?
+The need of White Box Testing?

 To discover the following types of bugs: